Humeral Shaft Fracture

 The humerus is the long bone in the upper arm.
-A humeral shaft fracture is a fracture of the long, narrow part of the bone.
+A humeral shaft fracture is a break in the long, narrow part of the bone.

 You will be asked about your symptoms, health history, and how the injury happened.
 An exam will be done.
 It will focus on your arm.

-Images will be taken of the arm to look for the fracture.
-This can be done with:
+Images will be taken of the arm.
+This can be done with x-rays.